Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

 # UI

-The website is designed to create a sense of awe and inspiration for the user.
-With the theme of the website being 'space', and therefore mere science-fiction to most people, it made sense to use imagery to draw in the user, which is why images can be found throughout the landing page, and a seperate page is dedicated for the gallery.
-Navigation links will appear full bordered, and the submit button and address link will change colours when hovered over, promoting an interactive experience between the user and the website.
+The website is designed to inspire the user.
+With the theme of the website being 'space', and therefore science-fiction to most people, it made sense to use imagery to draw in the user, which is why images can be found throughout the landing page, and a seperate page is dedicated for the gallery.
+Navigation links will appear full bordered, and the submit button and address link will change colours when hovered over, promoting an interactive experience.

 # Design

 **Imagery**

-All images used for this website were downloaded from [pexels.com](www.pexels.com)
+All images used for this website were downloaded from [pexels.com](www.pexels.com).

-Because I used landscape positioned images for the main image and contact form images, they didn't need too much styling.
-However for the about section I styled the image to appear round and bordered to make it more aesthetically appealing.
+Because I used landscape positioned images for the main and contact form images, they didn't need too much styling.
+However for the 'about' section I styled the image to appear round and bordered to make it more aesthetically appealing.

-In the gallery page, as the images were different sizes, I had to shuffle aorund some of the images so that they would fit nicely within the section without leaving large gaps.
+In the gallery page, as the images were different sizes, I had to shuffle around some of the images so that they would fit nicely within the section without leaving large gaps.

 **Fonts**